doubleedesign/comet-components/docs-site/docs/development/new-component.md

 ### 3. Generate documentation

-Once you have added fields and docblock comments to a component, generate the JSON definition file:
+Once you have added fields and docblock comments to a component, generate the JSON definition file and [Tycho Template syntax](../usage/overview.md#tycho-template-syntax) XML definition file:

 ::: tabs#shell
 @tab WSL (Bash)